umbraco/UmbracoDocs/umbraco-cloud/getting-started/migrate-between-regions.md

    -  **Optional** Create a backup of the environment before restoring the backup.
 8. Run a **Export Schema** and then **Update Umbraco Schema** from the **Deploy Dashboard** in the settings section of the **East US** project.

 Once you have restored the database to your environment, go to the backoffice of the project you are migrating to.
-In the backoffice, you should now see your content in the content section, and Document Types and Data Types in the settings section.
+In the backoffice, you should now see your content in the Content section, Document Types, and Data Types in the Settings section.

 Taking a closer look at the templates, stylesheets, scripts media, you will notice that it is not there.
 In the next step we will migrate those over to our new project